 We’ve heard this story before.
 She’s going to flip the system.
 But here’s the twist, unlike El Cipitio, who sought the White House to create revolutionary changes for his people, La Siguanaba seeks longer-term transformation for the society that continually makes people like her invisible.
 She’s going to do this by taking the battle right to heart of the matter, at least as far as it concerns Latinx people in America.
 Looking beyond the term-limits of presidencies in “democratic republics” known to fail the majority of their constituents whether leftist or rightist, La Siguanaba resolves not only beat the bastards at their own game, but to redefine the rules.
 In the opening chapters of the tale, we learn that she’s going to flip the system by pursuing the office of the Pope, as in, to become the first Madre or woman head of the one and only Catholic church, a lifetime appointment.

 What follows is a frolicking tale of the lies and betrayal that are arguably endemic to yet another cuento about the destruction wreaked in the pursuit of power, despite all best intentions for use of that power, the details of which audiences love to hate time and again no matter how many times we’ve heard or seen it before.
 Relationships are destroyed.
 Secrets are cast out into the open.
 Yet somehow, there may be room for amends along the way.
-In the end, despite a litany of f-bombs riddled throughout (cursing is a crucial part of Salvadoran American Spanish), it’s a family-affair.
+In the end, despite a litany of f-bombs riddled throughout (cursing is a crucial part of Salvadoran American Español), it’s a family-affair.

 In an election year when the remaking of society, but also the remaking of the human family, is easily on the minds of people not just in the United States, but all across the world, La Siguanaba is right on time, beckoning to readers to reflect seriously on just where it all came from, or how things got so ‘nasty.’

 It’s also true that as a cis-gender Salvadoran American man, Ertll’s writing can never fully capture the true experiences of Latinas, Afro-Latinas, and Indigenous muxeres all across El Salvador and throughout the American continent, but that Ertll can make an attempt at it.
 In a world where less than 5% of characters reflect a people whose contributions to this economy and our whole way of life are much larger, that attempt is important.
 The L.A.
-Storyteller therefore pays heed, and is proud to recommend this book to lovers of letters in Los Angeles, especially those of Brown skin with Spanish surnames.
+Storyteller therefore pays heed, and is proud to recommend this book to lovers of letters in Los Angeles, especially those with Spanish surnames.
 Find and purchase LA SIGUANABA and the Magical Loroco, and inform your attempt at challenging this status quo, too.